GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

 package resources using `create-setters` function to set desired values.

 We use ConfigMap to configure the `create-setters` function.
-The desired setter values are provided as key-value pairs using `data` field where key is the name of the setter and value is the new desired value for the setter.
+The desired setter values are provided as key-value pairs using `data` field.
+Here, the key is the name of the setter which is used to set the comment and value is used to match the value of the resource field.

 ```yaml
 apiVersion: v1